Brazil’s leading media UOL boosted user engagement by over 50% with AI.

 The next phase started right after the fulfilling pilot phase.
 Utopia AI Moderator kept on working side by side with UOL’s human moderator team.
 At the same time, UOL provided Utopia with new sets of human decisions for AI to learn and re-train itself for better and up-to-date performance.

 Utopia delivered as promised.
 All comments on UOL’s platform are now moderated in real time.
-Out of which, UOL chose to send 15% to its human moderators for further check, which is a very low workload for the moderation of news comments.
+Out of which, UOL chose to send less than 10% to its human moderators for further check, which is a very low workload for the moderation of news comments.
 This has resulted in a much livelier comment section, with most comments published immediately.
 Utopia AI Moderator also proved to be extremely valuable especially when the volume peaked as breaking news were discussed.
 Within 6 months, UOL marked a 50% increase in its volume of comments, and moderation workload dropped significantly.

 UOL was founded in 1996 in São Paulo, Brazil by Grupo Folha – the second largest media group in Brazil.
 Throughout the years, UOL expanded massively to become the world’s largest Portuguese speaking portal with more than 1,000 news sources and 7,4 million pages.